 Smart meters record the amount of the product (electricity, water, etc.) consumed over time.
 They differ from traditional utility meters in that they are electronic and can talk to a central computer system.

 Smart meters talk to their central systems using RF transmissions, based on a cell phone, pager, satellite, radio, power line (PLC), Wi-Fi or Internet (TCP/IP) communication method.
-Internet and cell phone applications have become the preferred options because of their flexibility and ease of deployment.

-Smart meters are typically installed outside the home, either in place of or as part of existing meters.
-How much RF energy that people are exposed to from the smart meter depends on how far they are from the smart meter antenna and how the smart meter sends its signal.
-The frequency and power of the RF waves given off by a smart meter are similar to that of a typical cell phone, cordless phone, or residential Wi-Fi router.
+The frequency and power of RF waves given off by a smart meter are similar to the waves given off by a typical cell phone, cordless phone, or residential Wi-Fi router.
 Smart meters typically send and receive short messages about 1% of the time.

 Can smart meters cause cancer?